antarctica/lantern/docs/implementation-csw.md

 In local development environments, a local PostGIS database configured in `docker-compose.yml` is used.

-To test against real data in a non-production environment, a staging database, which is synced from the production database, can be used.
-Credentials for this database are stored in the MAGIC 1Password shared vault.
-This database is re-synced automatically by BAS IT every Tuesday at 02:00.
+To test against real data in a non-production environment, the staging database is synced against the production database by BAS IT every Tuesday at 02:00.

 ## CSW auth